jossalgon/teamSpeakTelegram/README.md

 /notify | Send a message with the args received from the command to all the telegram users /users | Manage users with intuitive buttons
-/groups | Manage user groups with intuitive buttons
+/groups | Manage user groups with intuitive buttons /gm | Send a global message to your teamSpeak server

 /user command                               |  User detail